laravel/docs/testing.md

 <a name="artisan-test-runner"></a>
 ### Artisan Test Runner

 In addition to the `phpunit` command, you may use the `test` Artisan command to run your tests.
-The Artisan test runner provides more information regarding the test that is currently running and will automatically stop on the first test failure:
+The Artisan test runner provides a very verbose test reporting making development and debugging faster:

     php artisan test

 Any arguments that can be passed to the `phpunit` command may also be passed to the Artisan `test` command:

-    php artisan test --group=feature
+    php artisan test --group=feature --stop-on-failure